-Try to work in as many positions on the boat as you are able including mainteneance, navigation and even a stint on the bow.
+Try to work in as many positions on the boat as you are able.
+Don’t leave out maintenance, navigation and even a stint on the bow.
 By doing this you never stop learning but above all you become a much more valuable member of the team.

-Good nutrition, hydration and regular stretching are a great investment not to mention exercise.
+Good nutrition, hydration and regular stretching are great investments not to mention exercise.

 Concentrate on balance and strength.

 Whilst on the subject of health, don’t neglect your skin and live by Slip Slop Slap.
-We are seeing more and more sailors with skin cancers and its worth noting also that sun and saltwater age sailors quickly so attention to covering up will pay dividends in later life.
+We are seeing more and more sailors with skin cancers.
+It’s worth noting that sun and saltwater age sailors quickly.
+Attention to covering up will pay dividends in later life.

 Develop a Support Network:

-It is great to have both Male and Female fellow sailors who you can vent with and discuss aspects of your sailing.
+It is great to have fellow sailors who you can vent with and discuss aspects of your sailing.

-It’s helpful to speak with someone who has experienced what you have and when you are in a race whether it be a short round the cans event or longer passage event remembering back to those conversations will help you push through.
+It’s helpful to speak with someone who has experienced what you have and when you are in a race.
+Whether it be a short round the cans event or a longer passage event.
+Remembering back to those conversations will help you push through.

-Having someone on the boat who can back you up by stating that you know what you are doing can be really helpful in building trust amongst teammates.
+Have someone on the boat who can back you up.
+Them telling the team you know what you are doing can be helpful in building trust.

 When you return to a specific sailing venue you will realise how important it is to keep a sailing record.
 Find a system that works for you and keep specific notes for boats sailed and venues raced.